dessant/label-actions/README.md

 ## Examples

-The following workflow will perform the actions specified in the `.github/label-actions.yml` configuration file when an issue or pull request is labeled or unlabeled.
+The following workflow will perform the actions specified in the `.github/label-actions.yml` configuration file when an issue, pull request or discussion is labeled or unlabeled.

 <!-- prettier-ignore -->
 ```yaml